kalistamp/ph_fish/README.md

 https://cybersecurityguide.org/resources/phishing/

+### Personal Nts:

+Forum replys on phishing -

+phishing with reverse proxies is alright | modlishka / evilnginx

 ### Phishing Basics:

 The basic idea behind phishing is to create a copy of login or whole website and allow user to login so as to save account credentials.